AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/how-migration-works.md

 ## Modes

-The Data Migration Tool splits the migration process into three phases or *modes* in order to transfer and adapt data from Magento 1.x to Magento 2.x.
+The [!DNL Data Migration Tool] splits the migration process into three phases or *modes* in order to transfer and adapt data from Magento 1.x to Magento 2.x.
 The three modes are listed here and must be run in this order:

 1. **Settings Mode**: migrates the system configuration and website-related settings.
 1. **Data Mode**: migrates database assets in bulk.